AkiPoh/rust-newspaper/.vscode/README.md

 ### Debugging Configuration (launch.json)

-The debugging setup provides flexible options:
+The debugging setup orchestrates a coordinated flow for Electron's dual processes:

-- **User-Configurable Settings**: Customizable debug ports (9222-9555) and Node environments
+- **Activation & Configuration**: When launched (F5), first prompts for `debugPort` (9222-9555) and `nodeEnv` values—creating the debug session configuration dynamically without requiring file edits
+- **Build & Preparation**: Automatically runs the `"preLaunchTask": "npm: build-dev"` before launching the debugger, ensuring fresh compilation of TypeScript code
-- **Main Process Debugging**: Node.js configuration for the Electron main process
+- **Main Process Launch**: Starts Electron with Node.js debugging attached, passing the selected port via `"args": [".", "--remote-debugging-port=${input:debugPort}"]` to bridge the processes
-- **Renderer Process Debugging**: Chrome DevTools configuration for the UI
+- **Renderer Process Connection**: Automatically connects Chrome DevTools to the port opened by the main process—the connection is implicit but the debugging is fully synchronized
-- **Combined Configuration**: "Debug All Processes" option for full application debugging
+- **Source Resolution**: Maps compiled code back to source via `"resolveSourceMapLocations"` and `"sourceMapPathOverrides"` configurations that understand webpack's bundling approach
+- **Synchronized Control Flow**: When using "Debug All Processes," stopping debugging in one process (`"stopAll": true`) stops the entire application—essential for clean debugging sessions

 ### Build Tasks (tasks.json)

-Available automated tasks:

-- **npm: build-dev**: Primary build task used by the debugger to prepare the application
-- **npm: lint**: Runs ESLint on TypeScript files for code quality checks
+The tasks.json file defines two tasks that support the development workflow:

+- **npm: build-dev**: Created specifically to be triggered by launch.json's `"preLaunchTask": "npm: build-dev"` reference—runs the application in development mode and continues monitoring TypeScript compilation in the background so debugging can attach cleanly
+- **npm: lint**: Provides code quality checking but isn't automatically part of the debug flow—remains available for manual execution when developers want to validate their code

 ## Recommended Extensions